-What are the advantages of Offshore Private Foundations (PIF)?
+What are the advantages of Panamanian Private Foundations (PIF)?

-The Panama Offshore Private Foundations offers 100% confidentiality since the beneficiary will not be disclosed in any public document, only on the regulations of the foundation, which is a private document.
+The Panamanian Private Foundations offers 100% confidentiality since the beneficiary will not be disclosed in any public document, only on the regulations of the foundation, which is a private document.

-Private Interest Foundation (PIF) as a holder of shares or as a shareholder of offshore companies
+Private Interest Foundation (PIF) as a holder of shares or as a shareholder of companies

-A Private Interest Foundation (PIF) can appear as a shareholder of Panama offshore companies or other foreign companies from any country in the world.
+A Private Interest Foundation (PIF) can appear as a shareholder of Panamanian companies or other foreign companies from any country in the world.

-This is an excellent way to give double protection and added anonymity to the shareholders of an offshore company.
+This is an excellent way to give double protection and added anonymity to the shareholders of a company.
 In this case, this company will issue shares in the name of the foundation thus issuing a regulation in a private document, in which the beneficiary will be the real holder of the company's shares.
-Therefore the beneficiary will have control of both figures (offshore company and offshore foundation), maintaining confidentiality and anonymity.
+Therefore the beneficiary will have control of both figures (company and foundation), maintaining confidentiality and anonymity.

 Owner of Assets